 Medicare pays hospitals a prospectively determined amount for inpatient operating costs.
-The prospective payment for a patient's stay is determined by the patient's condition and other patient data and procedures performed during the inpatient stay using a classification system known as Medicare Severity Diagnosis Related Groups, or MS-DRGs.
+The prospective payment for a patient's stay is determined by the patient's condition and other patient data and procedures performed during the inpatient stay using the MS-DRG classification system.
 Medicare pays a fixed amount to the hospital based on the MS-DRG into which the patient's stay is assigned, regardless of the actual cost to the hospital of furnishing the procedures, items and services provided.
 Therefore, a hospital must absorb the cost of our products as part of the payment it receives for the procedure in which the product is used.
 In addition, physicians that perform procedures in hospitals are paid a set amount by Medicare for performing such services under the Medicare physician fee schedule.
 Medicare payment rates for both systems are established annually.
-Some hospitals could believe third-party reimbursement levels are not adequate to cover the cost of our ClearPoint system.
-Furthermore, some physicians could believe third-party reimbursement levels are not adequate to compensate them for performing the procedures in which our products are used.
+Some hospitals could believe third-party reimbursement levels are not adequate to compensate them for performing the procedures in which our products are used.
 Failure by hospitals and physicians to receive an amount that they consider to be adequate reimbursement for procedures in which our products are used will deter them from purchasing or using our products and will limit our sales growth.